JeremyTallant/MatPlotLib-challenge/README.md

 # Display the plot
 plt.show()
 ```
 Calculates the Pearson correlation coefficient between mouse weight and average tumor volume for Capomulin treatment.
 It also performs linear regression analysis, plotting the resulting regression line over a scatter plot to visually represent the relationship.
+## Final Analysis
+In this section, we present a focused analysis of Pymaceuticals' study results, examining the effectiveness of various drug regimens on tumor reduction.
+Utilizing statistical summaries and visual data, we assess treatment impacts, scrutinize potential outliers, and explore key correlations.
+This analysis aims to distill critical insights from the data, providing clear conclusions about the drug efficacies observed in the study.